-A leading figure in the feminist movement of women scientists in Germany in the first three decades of the twentieth century and an outstanding bacteriologist, Lydia Rabinowitsch-Kempner was a pioneer among women scientists, an exception among the first generation of women scientists in her combination of career and family.
+An outstanding bacteriologist and a leading figure in the feminist movement of women scientists in Germany in the first three decades of the twentieth century, Lydia Rabinowitsch-Kempner was a pioneer among women scientists, an exception among the first generation of women scientists in her combination of career and family.

 One of the most famous Jews in nineteenth-century France, the actress Rachel was celebrated for her unparalleled talent and is credited with reviving classical French tragedies in the era of Romanticism.
 Throughout her life, she remained faithful to her family and Judaism.
 Rachel was unusually adept at managing her career, and she became an international star on foreign tours.

 The younger daughter of Laban and wife of Jacob, Rachel is the mother of Joseph and Benjamin, who become two of the twelve tribes of Israel (Gen 35:24; 46:15–18).
 Rachel, who died young, becomes an image of tragic womanhood.
 After the biblical period, “Mother Rachel” continued to be celebrated as a powerful intercessor for the people of Israel.

 Rachel is depicted in the Torah as Jacob’s beautiful and beloved wife.
 The midrash portrays Rachel as a prophetess, and her statements and the names she gave her sons contain allusions to the future.
 Rachel’s merit continued to aid Israel even many years after her demise.